-What to do and see on a 2 week road trip through Norway?
-Unfortunately we only had 14 days to do a road trip in Norway.
+What are the best things to do on a 14 day Norway road trip?
+Unfortunately we only had 14 days for our road trip in Norway.
 Since we traveled with our own car the Lofoten were too far away to accommodate them on this trip.
-So we had to limit ourselves on our road trip to the south of Norway.
+So we had to limit ourselves to the south of Norway.
 But with highlights like Trolltunga, Kjeragbolten and the Geirangerfjord, the south has more than enough destinations to spend a fun and varied holiday there.
 If you are planning such a trip, here are a few tips and our Norway itinerary.
 Maybe it will help you with your vacation planning.

 A blog post that deals exclusively with tips and tricks for a round trip in Norway (where to sleep, how fast to drive, etc.), we have posted here: Tips for your Norway road trip